Common names for Rock lobster

 Broil tails with melted butter and lemon wedges, or serve with a steak for a Surf & Turf meal.
 Baked is also delicious, but be sure to add extra water or wine to the pan to keep it from drying out.
 Make careful to separate the tails ahead of time if you want to extract the flesh.
 Cut longitudinally down the underside of the shell with a pair of scissors; otherwise, the meat will be tough to extract.

-Cooking methods for Rock lobster
+Nutrition facts for Rock lobster

-Primary Product Forms for Rock lobster
+Primary product forms for Rock lobster

-Frozen: Whole (blanched or fully cooked), Split, Tails, Meat
+Live Frozen: Whole (blanched or fully cooked), Split, Tails, Meat

-Global Supply for Rock lobster
+Global supply for Rock lobster

 Africa, Argentinia, Australia, Chile, Mexico, New Zealand, United States, Iran